Benefits of slow cooking

-- Preparation requires less effort – simply put it in and walk away
+- Preparation requires much less effort – simply put it in and walk away

-- More servings per batch – you can make meals for the week in one sitting
+- More servings per batch – you can make meals for the whole week in one go

-Most electrical retailers or home appliance stores will have electric slow-cookers.
-Prices generally range from $20 for a basic unit to $150+ for combination pressure cookers.
+Most electrical retailers or home appliance stores will stock electric slow cookers.

 Breakfast - Banana, macadamia and apple oatmeal

-- Pour all the ingredients including your recently assaulted banana into your slow-cooker and mix thoroughly
+Step 2 - Pour all the ingredients into your slow-cooker and mix thoroughly

-- Serve with slices of fresh banana, apple
+Step 4 - Serve with slices of fresh banana and apple

 Lunch – Spicy bean chilli

-Cook time: Morning till lunch (4hrs on high), overnight (8hrs on low)
+Cook time: Morning till lunch (4hrs on high) or overnight (8hrs on low)